White-On/linkify_obsidian/README.md

 - **Python 3.x**: Ensure you have Python installed on your system.
 - **Obsidian**: This script works with Markdown files in your Obsidian vault.
-- You can also add a plugin to Obsidian tolaunch the script from within the app.
+- You can also add a plugin to Obsidian to launch the script from within the app.

 ## Installation

-TODO
+You only need the `linkify.py` file to run the script.
+You can download it directly from this repository.
+Then add it to your Obsidian .obsidian/scripts/python folder.
+You need [the complementary plugin to run the script from within Obsidian](obsidian://show-plugin?id=python-scripter).

 ## Usage

-TODO

-## Example

-TODO
+- ⚠️ **Important**: by default, the script is in safe mode which means it will create a backup of your vault before running (you can find it in the same directory as you vault).
+You can disable this by setting `SAFE_MODE = False` in the script.
+This is to ensure that you don't lose any data in case something goes wrong.

+- For a single file, run the script with obsidian open and the file you want to link to open.
+- For the whole vault, run the script with obsidian open and no file open (you can open the graph view and it will count as no file open).

+# Acknowledgements

+This script was based on the code of [Onyr](https://github.com/0nyr)

 ## Contribution